Becoming Catholic

 To join the Catholic Church . . .

-When being initiated into the Church, a RCIA group is formed to guide you along the journey to Baptism and full membership into the Catholic Church.
+When being initiated into the Church, a OCIA group is formed to guide you along the journey to Baptism and full membership into the Catholic Church.
 This process takes into consideration whether one is baptized in another faith tradition or unbaptized.
 It helps us look at each person’s religious experience and spiritual needs.

 • Inquiry: During this step, questions are answered and a person is introduced to the Catholic faith tradition.
 All questions are valued and worthy of a response!
 If and when a person is comfortable with proceeding to becoming Catholic, then the Rites can begin.